What Does "Barriers to Care" Mean?

 - 29 states and 53 other countries permit expanded function to dental assistants

-As of July 2, 2012 there are 4,382 Dental Health Professionals Shortage Areas (HPSA) with 43.8 million people living in them.
-It would take 8,811 practitioners to meet their need for dental providers (a population to practitioner ratio of 3,000:1).
+As of January 1, 2014 there are 4,800 Dental Health Professional Shortage Areas (HPSA).
+It would take 7,100 practitioners to meet every HPSA community's need for dental providers (a population to practitioner ratio of 5,000:1).

 Resolution 305-RC-2011 Defining Dental Access

 Dr. Aaron Bumann, a University of Minnesota graduate and 2011-12 Legislative Coordinator, wrote an article about the term “barriers to care.”
 In this article he provides background to the resolution that passed at the House of Delegates during ASDA’s 2011 Annual Session.
 To view the article, click here.